The Effects of Generative AI Agents and Scaffolding on Enhancing Students' Comprehension of Visual Learning Analytics: Results

+The preliminary analysis of the phase effects demonstrated no significant change in scores from the intervention to the post-intervention phase (\(\beta = 0.120, z = 0.948, p = 0.343\)), indicating minimal learning effects due to repeated exposure.
+However, a significant decrease was observed from pre-intervention to the intervention phase (\(\beta = -1.359, z = -10.769, p < 0.001\)), which aligns with expected baseline shifts as participants engage with interventions.
+The group variance (\( \text{Group Var} = 0.441 \)) captured variance across individual differences not attributable to fixed effects.
+These findings suggest that any observed improvements in subsequent analyses can be attributed to specific intervention effects rather than learning effects and familiarisation with the task.
-To ensure the comparability of the three intervention conditions, we conducted a preliminary analysis of participants' visualisation literacy (mini-VLAT), data analysis expertise, and GenAI expertise.

-For visualisation literacy (mini-VLAT), the Kruskal-Wallis test did not reveal significant differences between the three conditions: DS (Median = 6.0, IQR = 4.0), GAI (Median = 6.67, IQR = 5.33), and DSAI (Median = 6.67, IQR = 4.0).
-The test results were \(H(2) = 0.49, n = 117, p = 0.784\), indicating that the groups were comparable in terms of visualisation literacy.

-For data expertise, the Kruskal-Wallis test also did not show significant differences between the conditions: DS (Median = 3.0, IQR = 1.0), GAI (Median = 3.0, IQR = 1.0), and DSAI (Median = 3.0, IQR = 1.0).
-The test results were \(H(2) = 1.02, n = 117, p = 0.601\), confirming that the groups were comparable in terms of data analysis expertise.

-For GenAI expertise, the Kruskal-Wallis test again did not reveal significant differences between the conditions: DS (Median = 3.0, IQR = 0.25), GAI (Median = 3.0, IQR = 1.0), and DSAI (Median = 3.0, IQR = 1.0).
-The test results were \(H(2) = 1.42, n = 117, p = 0.491\), indicating that the groups were comparable in terms of GenAI expertise.

-These non-significant findings in visualisation literacy, data expertise, and GenAI expertise metrics are critical for comparing the three intervention conditions.
-Boxplots were drawn to visualise the sample distribution for each condition, further confirming the similarity of the groups (Figure \ref{fig:rq0}).
-These findings ensure that any differences observed in the subsequent analyses can be attributed to the interventions rather than pre-existing disparities among the participants.
+To ensure the comparability of the three intervention conditions, we conducted a preliminary analysis evaluating participants' visualisation literacy (measured by mini-VLAT), data analysis expertise, and GenAI expertise.
+The Kruskal-Wallis test results indicated no significant differences in visualisation literacy between the three conditions: DS (Median = 6.0, IQR = 4.0), GAI (Median = 6.67, IQR = 5.33), and DSAI (Median = 6.67, IQR = 4.0), \(H(2) = 0.49, n = 117, p = .784\).
+Similarly, data expertise scores did not significantly differ between the conditions: DS (Median = 3.0, IQR = 1.0), GAI (Median = 3.0, IQR = 1.0), and DSAI (Median = 3.0, IQR = 1.0), \(H(2) = 1.02, n = 117, p = .601\).
+For GenAI expertise, no significant differences were found across the conditions: DS (Median = 3.0, IQR = 0.25), GAI (Median = 3.0, IQR = 1.0), and DSAI (Median = 3.0, IQR = 1.0), \(H(2) = 1.42, n = 117, p = .491\).
+These non-significant findings in visualisation literacy, data expertise, and GenAI expertise indicate that the groups were comparable.
+Boxplots were created to visualise the distribution of scores within each condition, further confirming the similarity across groups (see Figure \ref{fig:rq0}).
+Thus, any differences observed in subsequent analyses can be attributed to the interventions rather than pre-existing disparities among participants.